zenobio93/seat-docs/docs/guides/installation/basic_installation/esi.md

 ```

 !!! warning "Docker Installations"
-     Your `.env` file is located in `/opt/seat-docker` rebuild your app after setting the ESI Details in it using:
+     Your `.env` file is located in `/opt/seat-docker`.
+Rebuild your app after setting the ESI Details in it using:

      `docker-compose up -d`